 Alternatively, command-line interface (CLI) applications can be built using a

 Gall agents can be best thought of as individual services with a statically-typed interface and built-in database.
 They're written in Hoon and all conform to a specific interface that's defined by the kernel vane called Gall.

 Applications built on Urbit utilize a collection of different agents, each of which handle specific functionality.
-The Landscape architecture is a good reference implementation to see how this pattern works in practice.

 Contribute to Urbit Core

 Working on the core means improving the Urbit project itself, working with the existing community of Urbit developers.
 The kernel is much more stable, but generally more challenging from an engineering standpoint.

 Prefer learning with an instructor?
 Our community runs an online course that covers the basics of Urbit development called Hooniversity.
 If course-based learning works well for you, we recommend you sign up.

 The Urbit developer community congregates around the urbit-dev mailing

 repository.
 It’s a good idea to sign up, see

 what people are talking about, and introduce yourself.